creativescala/creative-scala-theme/README.md

   .build
 ```

 Full documentation is in `src/main/resources/creativescala/content`.
+To build the documentation call `run` from sbt.
+The output will be in the `target` directory.